salina-health/www.salina.ai/content/terms/for-clients.md

 ## Why use Salina?

-It saves your clinician time, so they can focus on you, and can avoid their own burn out.
+- It saves your clinician time, so they can focus on you.

-It helps them quickly get back into your next session by highlighting what you were discussing.

-It helps your clinician by measuring changes in things like how quickly you speak.
+- It helps your clinician by measuring changes in things like how quickly you speak.

 ## How does it work?